gmtsciencedev/scitq/docs/install.md

 ### What's next?

-There are four optional tasks which are recommanded and all require some modification of Ansible `/etc/ansible/inventory` files `common` or your cloud providers files (`ovh` and so on):
+There are four optional tasks which are recommanded and all require some modification of Ansible file `/etc/ansible/inventory/02-scitq`:

 - scitq Ansible code is really about deploying in the cloud, so you should set up a [provider](specific.md#providers-configuration).
 - You should set up the [security](#security) as it is a reasonable idea when operating in a public cloud.
 - You should add some [storage](#define-a-storage-component).